RobinHankin/clock/contributing.md

 ## Use a Consistent Coding Style

-Doesn't really matter what style that is, so long as it's internally consistent
+Doesn't really matter what style that is, so long as it's internally consistent.

 ## References